 I got my first good electric guitar (a 1983 BC Rich NJ Warlock) at 14, and did my first pickup swap on it out of necessity.
 I’ve been working on guitars in one form or another since then.
 I learned a lot from my guitar teacher and all around good guy who kinda kept me out of trouble as a teenage Sully, Steve Harnack.
 He owns Park Avenue Guitarz in Lombard, IL, and he built me my first custom guitar when I was 16.

-As a guitar builder, my biggest influence is Grover Jackson, and like Grover, I build high performance instruments that incorporate modern features (stainless steel frets, compound radiused fretboards, improved ergonomics), yet feel comfortable and allow you to create.
+I build high performance instruments that incorporate modern features (stainless steel frets, compound radiused fretboards, improved ergonomics), yet feel comfortable and allow you to create.
 From a design standpoint, I like to walk the line between something that's familiar and something that's more modern and fresh.

 Overall, everything I build is made with the player in mind.
 Yes, the guitar should look great, play great, and sound great, but when you pick it up, it should get out of your way.